 We’re calling on political parties to include a new national plan for stroke in their manifestos for the Welsh Parliament elections in 2021.
 You can find out more about what we want to see the next Welsh Government achieve for those affected by stroke in our document “The next Welsh Government: A new plan for stroke in Wales”.

-Find out how the Stroke Association's Community Steps programme in Wales has facilitated Arnot's recovery.
+Find out more about the Stroke Association's Community Steps programme.